dsoton/beautiful-jekyll/_posts/2018-06-24-bioinformatics_toolbox.md

 - Who are you?
     - Hi, I am Daniela, engineer, computational biologist and bioinformatician (yeah, I like labels).
 I am part of the Genetics and Genomics PhD program at UC Davis and part of the [Dennis Lab](https://www.dennislab.org/).
 I work with second and third generation sequencing data identifying the variability landscape of human-specific segmental duplications to investigate their role in human evolution and disease.
 - Why did you write this and why should I believe you?
-    - I like to make lists and documentstion for myself, but I thought that it might also be helpful for friends.
+    - I like to make lists and documentation for myself, but I thought that it might also be helpful for friends.
 So I added more explanations.
 Why should you believe me?
 Don't!
 Try this tools and see what works for you.

 ---
 Comments or suggestions? <i class="fa fa-twitter"></i> [@**dcsoto_cl**](https://twitter.com/dcsoto_cl)